 3 Incredible Things You Didn't Know Red Cabbage Could Do

-1 - It Can Help Heal Your Gut:
+1 - It Can Help With Gut Health:

-There are a few distinct ways cabbage can help heal your gut; I'll just list them in order from the easiest to a tried and true method requiring a tad more work.
+There are a few distinct ways cabbage can help with your gut health; I'll just list them in order from the easiest to a tried and true method requiring a tad more work.

 The first reason (as you can easily guess) is red cabbage is a great source of fiber.

 If you're ever looking to maximize your fiber intake, I recommend red cabbage over just about anything.